Frestige/Orange-Ball/README.md

 Download the files to build it on your own via Unity or use the pre builded versions in the "Builds" folder in the [release](https://github.com/Frestige/Orange-Ball/releases/tag/v1.4) folder.

-If you build your own iOS files, don't forget to select the correct SDK (simulator or device) via player settings.
+If you build your own iOS files, don't forget to select the correct SDK (simulator or device) in player settings.

 And if you use the device SDK version, make sure to download and import your [provisioning profiles](https://help.apple.com/xcode/mac/current/#/deva899b4fe5)